tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What is an SCP?
 A: An SCP is a Service Control Policy that allows you to define the maximum set of permissions users can have in your organization.
 It is part of AWS Organizations.

 - Q: Give an example of some best practices for IAM.
 A: Lock the root account.
 Create an individual IAM users.
 Grant least privilege.
 Configure strong passwords and use MFA.
 Use roles instead of access keys inside EC2 instances.
 Use IAM roles to delegate permissions.
 Don't share access keys.
 Rotate passwords regularly.

+- Q: A company must provide access to AWS resources for their employees.
+Which security practices should they follow?
+A: 1) Enable multi-factor authentication for users and 2) create IAM policies based on least privilege principles.

+- Q: Which of the following is a valid best practices for using the AWS Identity and Access Management (IAM) service?
+(Select TWO.)
+A: Create individual IAM users (don't share) and use groups to assign permissions to multiple IAM users.

 ## EC2